Ledger Promo Code 2026: Up to $20 in Bitcoin

 Security is Ledger's core business.
 Ledger devices integrate a Secure Element chip certified EAL5+ to EAL6+ depending on the model.
 This chip is identical to those used in biometric passports and bank cards, designed to resist physical attacks (probe, cold, heat, laser).
 The BOLOS architecture (Blockchain Open Ledger Operating System) is Ledger's proprietary operating system, isolating each blockchain app in a separate secure environment.
 Ledger has a Donjon team (security research) tasked with testing its own devices and finding vulnerabilities before malicious actors.
 Firmwares are regularly updated via Ledger Live to fix any vulnerabilities and add features.
 No Ledger device has ever been hacked remotely since the company's creation.

-The Ledger Live app
+The Ledger Wallet app (formerly Ledger Live)

 Which cryptocurrencies are compatible with Ledger?